-Attic Theatre Company recognises that the principles of the Data Protection Act 1998 must be adhered to when handing the personal information of vulnerable adults.
+Attic Theatre Company recognises that the principles of the GDPR and Data Protection Act 1998 must be adhered to when handing the personal information of adult at risk.
 This means that personal information must be obtained and processed fairly and lawfully and kept securely; only disclosed in appropriate circumstances; and not held for longer than necessary.

-It is best practice to gain verbal or written consent, from a vulnerable adult before any personal information relating to them is shared with another organisation.
-However, you may not need to seek consent to share information if it might be unsafe to seek (e.g. seeking consent might increase the risk to the vulnerable adult) or causes an unjustified delay or if it would prejudice the prevention, detection or Procedure for documenting suspicions or allegations of abuse.
+It is best practice to gain verbal or written consent, from an adult at risk before any personal information relating to them is shared with another organisation.
+However, you may not need to seek consent to share information if it might be unsafe to seek (e.g. seeking consent might increase the risk to the adult at risk) or causes an unjustified delay or if it would prejudice the prevention, detection or Procedure for documenting suspicions or allegations of abuse.

-All vulnerable adult protection concerns must be recorded accurately and immediately using clear and simple language.
+All adult at risk protection concerns must be recorded accurately and immediately using clear and simple language.
 Staff must record information as soon as possible and all records must be signed, dated and timed.
 Records should an account of factual information and any view or judgement expressed about these facts should be clearly qualified as such.
 All records should be kept in a secure place (which are locked in a filing cabinet behind a separate door to the main office) and regarded as highly sensitive material.
-Please refer to the company's Data Protection Policy for details.
+Please refer to the company's Data Protection and Privacy Policy for details.